gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 {% image arduino3.png alt="A top-down view of an Arduino Nano" %}

 It's an Elegoo Nano - a cheaper drop-in replacement for the Arduino Nano.
-The only noticeable differences are that you have to solder the headers pins on yourself, it doesn't come with any cables and it has a different USB to serial chip (a CH340 instead of the FT232 found on the Arduino).
+The only noticeable differences are that the header pins don't come pre-soldered, it doesn't come with any cables and it has a different USB to serial chip (a CH340 instead of the FT232 found on the Arduino).

 ## USB Serial Driver